Middlesbrough Council's Dog Warden Service aims to promote responsible dog ownership and control nuisance.

 A 'stray' dog is any dog that is out in a public place and is unattended, regardless of whether it's wearing a collar or is microchipped.
 The dog may have been let out for exercise on its own, or may be an escaped pet.
 Stray dogs can cause problems including road accidents, attacks on children, adults or other animals, and indiscriminate fouling.

 Dog wardens are responsible for the seizure of stray dogs in Middlesbrough.
 Any dog that is in a public place (including gated alleys) unsupervised may be seized by a dog warden.

 We always try to return dogs to their owners, but in many cases there is no way of identifying to whom they belong.
 Stray dogs are taken to secure accommodation (kennels), to allow owners to come forward and claim them.
 Unfortunately many remain unclaimed.

-You can report a stray dog online by using Report It.
+You can report a stray dog online.